Qubit Noise Spectroscopy of Superconducting Dynamics in a Magnetic Field: Magnetic noise from vortex dynamics

-We note that as $\eta \to 0$, the Lorentzian approaches a Dirac-Delta function.
-Accordingly, the spin-qubit is able to find the resonant mode frequencies at different $k_z$, by showing a sharp response when its frequency $\Omega$ approaches $\Omega_{c}$.
+We note that as $\eta \to 0$, the Lorentzian approaches a Dirac delta function.
+Accordingly, the spin qubit is able to find the resonant mode frequencies at different $k_z$, by showing a sharp response when its frequency $\Omega$ approaches $\Omega_{c}$.
 This information may be used to extract the strength $K$ of the pinning potential, the vortex-line tension $\varepsilon_l$, and the superfluid density $n_s$.

 Second, in the massive vortex limit or if the superfluid density $n_s$ is low, we may neglect the Magnus force on the vortices, and keep only the inertial term.
 Thus, the resonant mode is linearly polarized and features a distinct dispersion $\Omega_l = (\overline{K}(k_z)/\mu_v)^{\frac12}$, and $\cN_{xx}(\Omega)$ remains Lorentzian but peaks at different resonance frequencies,